gjwgit/rattleng/installers/README.md

 snap store.
 This will not be required for the snap store version but for this development version we are side-loading the package.

 Run the app from `/snap/rattle/current/rattle`.
+Running from the default install location as `/snap/bin/rattle` fails to start up R. We are investigating.

 ## MacOS